 We will take you on our journey through this country and show you the itinerary that we have chosen, our travel expenses, travel durations, and what we particularly liked.

 Because we think that a trip to Malaysia is totally worth it, and it is a place that we highly recommend.

 Considering that we are both allowed to stay in the country for three months, we decided to make Kuala Lumpur the first stop of our Malaysia Tour and planned to stay there for a month.

-We booked an apartment so that we could get to know the city in a slow pace, as well as to plan our next travels in Malaysia.
+We booked an apartment so that we could get to know the city at a slow pace, as well as plan our further travels in Malaysia.

 Our final route looked like this: